A single marketing message cannot be expected to work in multiple territories due to cultural and ethical differences.

 Your product or service is more likely to become a success story if you respect the cultural expectations of potential consumers.

 But adjusting to cultural differences is perhaps more difficult than facing competitors who operate in other countries.
-You should therefore decide to what extent you are willing to customise your marketing efforts in order to accommodate foreign markets before actually entering a different country.
+You should therefore decide to what extent you are willing to customize your marketing efforts in order to accommodate foreign markets before actually entering a different country.

 For brands that are unsure of how their products will be perceived in another region, consultation with a professional, in-country native speaker of the local language who understands the cultural nuances of the target region, is essential.